Analyzing Oasis Midstream Partners (OMP) and Its Competitors

 |2.23

-As a group, “Drilling oil & gas wells” companies have a potential upside of 58.57%.
-Given Oasis Midstream Partners’ competitors higher probable upside, analysts plainly believe Oasis Midstream Partners has less favorable growth aspects than its competitors.
+As a group, “Drilling oil & gas wells” companies have a potential upside of 48.53%.
+Given Oasis Midstream Partners’ rivals higher possible upside, analysts clearly believe Oasis Midstream Partners has less favorable growth aspects than its rivals.

 Summary

-Oasis Midstream Partners beats its competitors on 8 of the 12 factors compared.
+Oasis Midstream Partners beats its rivals on 8 of the 12 factors compared.

 Oasis Midstream Partners LP provides crude oil, natural gas, and water-related midstream services in North America.
 It offers natural gas gathering, compression, processing, and gas lift services; crude oil gathering, stabilization, blending, and storage services; produced and flowback water gathering and disposal services; freshwater supply and distribution services; and crude oil transportation services from the Wild Basin operating area to Johnson's Corner.
 OMP GP LLC serves as the general partner of the company.
 Oasis Midstream Partners LP was founded in 2013 and is based in Houston, Texas.
 Oasis Midstream Partners LP operates as a subsidiary of OMS Holdings LLC